 Food supplies became low during the winter and the community was near starvation.
-Frank Kraitz and Vaclav Muzil and a few other men set out for the Manitou Islands across the frozen Lake Michigan to seek food at the nearest settlement.
+Frank Kraitz and Vaclav Muzil and a few others crossed frozen Lake Michigan to the Manitou Islands to seek food at the nearest settlement.
 They were able to buy a few bushels of potatoes, which they carried back across the lake on a sled.
 The trip nearly cost the men their lives because the ice was cracking and breaking apart as they neared shore.

-During the late fall and early winter, Frank Kraitz most likely hiked the surrounding land looking for the best location to homestead.
-Like the others, he sought well-drained, level land free of pines.
-He probably picked a location that had many tall sugar maples, which was an indication of fertile soil.
-He picked a spot about three miles from Lake Michigan.
-Frank Kraitz built this log cabin as the first building on his homestead.
-A few teams of draft animals were brought to the community in 1856.
-They were used to move the massive logs to the building sites.
-The first masses for the St. Joseph parish were held in the Kraitz cabin.
-The St. Joseph church, which still stands was built across the road from the Kraitz cabin.
+The new settlers sought to build on land that was well-drained, level land, free of pines, but having tall sugar maples which were an indication of fertile soil.
+Frank Kraitz picked a spot about three miles from Lake Michigan as his homestead and this log cabin was the first building.
+Draft animals were brought to the community in 1856 to move massive logs to building sites.
+The first masses for the St. Joseph church which still stands, were held across the street in the Kraitz cabin.
 A general store was also located at the corner of M-22 and CR-669.
 It was locally known as Shalda Corners and served the community until the early 1970s.
-A country school (North Unity School) was built of log construction about the same time as this cabin.
-You can see it on M-22 just west of Narada Lake.
-The school was also covered with clapboard siding hiding the original log construction.

-Francis Kraitz was continuing the tradition of his Czech heritage when he built his log cabin.
-The Czech lands of Bohemia (Kraitz’s home), Moravia, and Moravian Silesia have a long tradition of horizontal log construction.
-In this area of forested mountains and foothills in Central Europe, log construction had been a common building technique for hundreds of years.
+When Frank built the cabin, he continued the tradition of his Czech heritage of Bohemia with a long tradition of horizontal log construction.
+In that area of Central Europe’s forested mountains and foothills, log construction had been a common building technique for hundreds of years.
 The houses were sophisticated multi-room two-story dwellings.
 Some in use today have lasted over 300 years.